-About 20 years from now, astronomers will be in the midst of a revolutionary era of discovery, using new telescopes on the ground and in space to study the cradle-to-grave evolution of galaxies, probe the deepest origins of black holes, glimpse the earliest moments of cosmic time and gather breakthrough images of Earth-like worlds orbiting other stars.
-And on average, those future researchers should also be healthier and happier, more diverse and inclusive, than their present-day counterparts.
+About 20 years from now astronomers will be in the midst of a revolutionary era of discovery, using new telescopes on the ground and in space to study the cradle-to-grave evolution of galaxies, probe the deepest origins of black holes, glimpse the earliest moments of cosmic time and gather breakthrough images of Earth-like worlds orbiting other stars.
+On average, those future researchers should also be healthier and happier, more diverse and inclusive, than their present-day counterparts.

 In pursuit of those goals, this latest Decadal Survey deviates sharply from its predecessors, which traditionally reserved their highest recommendations for specific new telescopes that were tightly bound to a small slice of the electromagnetic spectrum.
 Instead Astro2020’s highest space-based recommendation envisions a fundamental shift in the way that NASA plans and develops large, multibillion-dollar “flagship” astronomy projects.
 Dubbed the Great Observatories Mission and Technology Maturation Program, the initiative would invest $1.2 billion in the 2020s toward key enabling technologies for multiple proposed facilities in hopes of lowering the overall cost and risk associated with building and launching an entire fleet of next-generation telescopes to work together across a wide range of wavelengths, from infrared to x-rays.

-The need for better management of NASA’s future astrophysical megaprojects is particularly urgent, given missteps in handling those of the present and recent past.
-The James Webb Space Telescope—the top flagship recommendation of the first Decadal Survey of the new millennium—is only now reaching the launchpad after a series of near-catastrophic multibillion-dollar budget overruns and agonizing schedule slips.
-The top recommendation from the Decadal Survey of 2010, the Nancy Grace Roman Space Telescope, has fared better but has still suffered costly setbacks that delayed its launch until circa 2027.
+The need for better management of NASA’s future astrophysical mega projects is particularly urgent, given missteps in handling those of the present and recent past.
+The James Webb Space Telescope—the top flagship recommendation of the first Decadal Survey of the new millennium—finally launched in late 2021 after a series of near-catastrophic multibillion-dollar budget overruns and agonizing schedule slips.
+The top recommendation from the Decadal Survey of 2010, the Nancy Grace Roman Space Telescope, fared somewhat better but has still suffered costly setbacks that delayed its launch until circa 2027.

 A Bright Future